fersab/kolorex-engine/README.md

 kolorex-engine
 ==============

-Opengl 3.2+ 3D Rendering Engine
+The Kolorex Engine - Opengl 3.2+ 3D Rendering Engine

 Works currently only on mac.